bempp/bempp-legacy/doc/misc/README.complex.txt

 BasisFunctionType, such as a Space or a Basis).
 In my opinion, it isn't worth the effort.

-3. At present, the iterative solver only supports real-valued operators.
-According to Timo, this is because of the limitations of the Stratimikos interface to the solver from Belos and we need to interface Belos directly.

-4. Template parameter names could perhaps be chosen more judiciously.
+3. Template parameter names could perhaps be chosen more judiciously.
 In particular, ResultType is a bit too vague.
 BasisFunctionValueType would probably also be more clear than BasisFunctionType, but it is rather long and unwieldy.
 Ideas are welcome!